alexanderhale/home-assistant/README.md

 Permission is required to connect the tablet to the computer.
 On the tablet, enable developer options by finding the "About" section in the settings, then repeatedly tapping the build number section.
 Enter the developer options menu, then toggle `USB debugging` to on.
 You can use wireless ADB debugging if you prefer, but file transfers will likely be slower.

 #### Step 2 - ADB and Fastboot
 Install ADB and fastboot on your computer.
-The Lineage OS wiki has an [article on how to do this](https://wiki.lineageos.org/adb_fastboot_guide.html) for various operating systems.
+The LineageOS wiki has an [article on how to do this](https://wiki.lineageos.org/adb_fastboot_guide.html) for various operating systems.
 Once installed, connect the tablet to the computer, then approve the permissions pop-up that appears on the tablet screen.
 To confirm that the tablet is accessible via ADB, open a terminal and run `adb devices`.
 Make sure that the tablet appears in the list as a device.

 #### Step 3 - Flash TWRP Image
 Run `adb reboot bootloader` in a terminal on the computer.
 Wait for the device to boot into bootloader mode, then run `fastboot flash recovery <twrp-img-file>`, replacing `<twrp-img-file>` with the path to the TWRP file that you downloaded earlier.
 Once the flash is complete, run `fastboot reboot`.